219124701/HTML-week1/README.md

     BUILDING HTML TABLES
     to create an html table we can simple use several different HTML elements in just the right combination . table ,table row(TR) , table header (TH) , Table header (TH).
 The table element wraps around the whole table , around all our content and markup for that table, marking the begining and end of the table its self.
 TR stands for table raw that wraps around a set of elements , defining them as elonging to the same row .
 The TH stands for table header that defines a header for a column then TD stands for table data and marks up the cells of dats.

+    INTRODUCTION TO CSS

+    # UNIT 1

+    css is a style sheet language